TEFL accreditation is important. In fact, it’s so important that it’s the first thing you should look into when choosing a TEFL course.

 The lack of regulation in the TEFL industry is undoubtedly a problem.
 We recognised this early on, which is why The TEFL Org has always prioritised accreditation so that our students can be confident that the training they receive is of the highest quality.

-We’re the most accredited TEFL course provider in the UK, which means we hold accreditation from a number of different established bodies.
+We’re the most accredited TEFL course provider in the industry, which means we hold accreditation from a number of different established bodies.

 The British Accreditation Council (BAC)